tjkoifoly/SocialFrameworkReference/Readme.md

 ###Facebook
 ######Important
 Facebook requires a separate read and write request to be made for each permission, in respect of methods using `SLRequest`.
-In `TWBFacebookViewController`'s `viewDidLoad` method a request is made for the read permission.
+In `SBFacebookViewController`'s `viewDidLoad` method a request is made for the read permission.
 Upon success of that method, a write request is made.

 ######Notes
 > For SLRequest methods a Facebook App Identifier is required.
 This needs to be setup at https://developers.facebook.com.
 Additionally, the bundle ID of the app must match the bundle ID on the Facebook website.